bgillis1992/Streamable-Anime-List/README.md

 - High School DxD New
 - High School DxD New: Oppai, Tsutsumimasu!
 - Higurashi no Naku Koro ni
+- Honoo no Mirage
+- Honoo no Mirage: Minagiwa no Hangyakusha
 - Hotaru no Haka
 - Howl no Ugoku Shiro
 - Hundred
 - Hunter x Hunter (2011)
+- Hyakujitsu no Bara
+- Hybrid Child
 - Hyouka

 ### I
+- Ikoku Irokoi Romantan
 - IS: Infinite Stratos
 - IS: Infinite Stratos Encore - Koi ni Kogareru Rokujuusou
 - IS: Infinite Stratos 2